“Like one, that on a lonesome road

 Alcoholics tend to be impulsive, compulsive and obsessive.
 Indeed, part of the mechanism of addiction may be an alcoholic’s unconscious tendency to take on tasks which are essentially impossible, or so difficult to achieve that frustration is virtually guaranteed.
 And frustration serves as a rationale for taking a drink.
 Thus an alcoholic is, in a sense, inclined to be a Don Quixote, hopelessly jousting at impossible windmills so that he may calm his frustration through alcohol.

-In addition to this the use of alcohol may prevent a person from fully maturing, cause him to retain immature tendencies to assume that the world revolves around him, that it must accommodate itself to his needs.
-“I want what I want when I want it!”In therapy this emotional attitude is sometimes referred to as “spoon banging”, as with a small child, sitting in his highchair at the dinner table, screaming and banging his spoon for more custard- now!
+In addition to this the use of alcohol may prevent a person from fully maturing, cause him to assume that the world revolves around him, that it must accommodate itself to his needs.
+“I want what I want when I want it!”In therapy this emotional attitude is sometimes referred to as “spoon banging”, as when a small child, sitting in his highchair at the dinner table, screams and bangs his spoon for more custard- now!